Xetera/i2nzip/README.md

 Netbeans-specific metadata files as Netbeans projects.

-If your professor told you to only use Netbeans, they're definitely not interested in running your code in any other IDE, in fact, chances are they never used anything else before.
-For all they care, if your code doesn't run when they click the run button on Netbeans, your code is broken.
+If your professor told you to only use Netbeans, they're definitely not interested in running your code in any other IDE.

 ### Installation: